What Is a Home Equity Agreement?

 No monthly payments or interest charges

-Unlike traditional methods of borrowing, such as taking out a loan or refinancing a mortgage, home equity agreements don’t require monthly payments or accrue interest charges.
+Unlike traditional borrowing methods, such as taking out a loan or refinancing a mortgage, home equity agreements don’t require monthly payments or accrue interest charges.
 This can be a distinct advantage for those with limited cash flow or who don’t want to be burdened with additional debt.

 Lenient minimum credit score requirements

 Home equity agreements often have more flexible minimum credit score eligibility requirements than traditional borrowing methods.
-This leniency makes them an attractive choice for those who own their own real estate but have lower credit scores that prevent them from accessing conventional financing methods or qualifying for a low interest rate.
+This leniency makes them an attractive choice for those who own real estate but have lower credit scores that prevent them from accessing conventional financing methods or qualifying for a low interest rate with traditional loans.

 Flexibility in how you can use the funds